snauhaus/lexi_sent/README.md

 # lexi_sent

-A python3 script for lexicon-based sentiment analysis
+A python3 script for lexicon-based sentiment analysis.

 ## Usage

-Run from command line

-    # Example call
+The program can be run from the command line.
+Input can be a csv file or a folder.

+To see the program help:

+		python3 lexi_sent.py --help

+For CSV import, run the following commands:

 		cd /path/to/lexi_sent/
 		python3 lexi_sent.py test.csv

 The input should be a CSV file with a single unnamed column, containing a document per row (see test.csv).

-To see the program help:
+The folder import expects the input to be a folder.
+Only `txt` files can be imported.
+Example call:

+		cd /path/to/lexi_sent/
-		python3 lexi_sent.py --help
+		python3 lexi_sent.py test

-Additional arguments:
+Optional arguments:

  - `-o` to specify a custom output file (defaults to 'Sentiments.csv')
  - `-w` to specify a custom wordlist.
 Defaults to 'MPQA.csv'.
 Custom wordlists need to be in the same format as the default wordlist.